Franz Grillparzer: Life and career

 It is characteristic of him that he expresses extreme dislike of Hegel's philosophy on the ground that its terms are unintelligible.
 On the other hand, he gives evidence of careful and sympathetic study of Immanuel Kant.
 Of modern literary critics, Gervinus was most repugnant to him, mainly because of the tendency of this writer to attribute moral aims to authors who created solely for art's sake.
 He rather maliciously says that Gervinus had one advantage and one disadvantage in writing his history of German literature – the advantage of common sense, the disadvantage of knowing nothing of his subject.

 Of a quiet contemplative nature, Grillparzer shunned general society.
 He never married.
 He could seem cold and distant to strangers, but in conversation with people he liked, his real disposition revealed itself; his manner became animated, his eyes brightened, and a sarcastic but not ill-natured smile would play upon his lips.
 He often said that the art of writing poetry can neither be taught nor learned, but he also held that inspiration will not visit a poet who neglects to make himself master of his subject.
 Hence before writing a play he worked hard, striving to comprehend the spirit of the age he wished to represent.
 He was exceedingly fond of travel, and at different times visited all the leading European countries.

 After 1840, when his only comedy was rejected by the public, he almost passed from the memory of his contemporaries.
 Fortunately for him, his admirer Heinrich Laube became artistic director of Vienna's court theater in 1849.
 Laube staged productions of Grillparzer's forgotten works, and their success was immediate and profound.
 To his own surprise, Grillparzer became the most popular author of the day; he was ranked with Goethe and Schiller, and lauded as the national poet of Austria.
 On his eightieth birthday, all classes from the court downwards united to do him honour; never, probably, did Vienna exert herself so much to prove her respect for a private citizen.

-He was buried with an amount of ceremony that surpassed even the pomp displayed at Klopstock's funeral.
+He was buried in 1872 with an amount of ceremony that surpassed even the pomp displayed at the funeral of poet Friedrich Gottlieb Klopstock in 1803.
 He was originally buried in the Währinger Cemetery in Vienna, now known as Schubertpark.
 He now lies at Hietzing Cemetery.